 Q:Do debt management programs work?

-Q:Does Capital One participate with debt management programs?
+Q:Does Capital One participate in debt management programs?

 - American Express